GoDaddy or Namecheap? We suggest Namecheap for domains. Here’s Why.

 For the same exact domain name, GoDaddy offers a bigger upfront discount discount at $2.99 but then after the first two years will charge you $19.99 or more for the life of your domain name unless you move it to Namecheap which also costs money to do!

-To me it simply makes no sense to go with GoDaddy.
-If this website is going to be a long term project you’re going to want to minimize this cost as best you can.
-With Namecheap you can go out and register your domain name for cheap, why pay more for Godaddy?
+If you’re looking for the lowest cost short term, GoDaddy is the better registrar.
+If this website is going to be a long term project however, you’re going to want to minimize this cost as best you can.
+With Namecheap you can get the same service but for less.

 The User Experience is better with Namecheap